Ecuador & The Galapagos

 Food: International cuisine is available throughout the country, but try some of the Ecuadorian specialties: humitas and tamales (made of corn and wrapped in leaves), llapingachos (fried mashed potato patties with cheese), ceviche (a saucy shrimp cocktail), and locro (a soup of stewed potatoes and cheese topped with an avocado).
 There are many excellent restaurants in the main cities and a restaurant guide is distributed free to all visitors upon arrival in Ecuador.

-Tipping: As in many places, gratuities are customary, but entirely at guest's discretion.
+Tipping: As in many places, gratuities are customary, but entirely at the guest's discretion.
 Guidelines for tipping will be found in the "Welcome Kit" you receive upon arrival.

 Park Fees: Visitors to the Galapagos Islands, the Amazon rain forest, the Cotopaxi National Park and other National Parks and Natural Reserves must pay entrance fees.
 Such prices vary and are not included in tour rates unless otherwise mentioned.